 Configuring Fields and Labels

-The template for the Login page contains a minimal amount of Tapestry instrumentation:
+The template for the Login page contains a minimal amount of Tapestry instrumentation and references some of the Bootstrap CSS classes (Bootstrap is automatically integrated into each Tapestry page):

 The Tapestry Form component is responsible for creating the necessary URL for the form submission (this is Tapestry's responsibility, not yours).